ethereum-optimism/optimistic-specs/intro2.md

 2. L2 transactions submitted on L1 (which we call *deposits*) to the *deposit feed contract*

-These transactions have two main uses:
+Deposits have two main uses:
-- Ensure that the rollup remains live even if the sequencer goes down or starts censoring L2 transactions.
-Consequently, funds can never remain stuck on the rollup.
+- Ensure that the L2 chain remains live even if the sequencer goes down or starts censoring L2 transactions.
+Consequently, funds can never remain stuck on the rollup (as users can initiate a withdrawal from L1).
 - Deposit ETH and ERC-20 tokens onto the rollup ("bridging").
 This is achieved by sending the token to a contract which locks it, then sending a L2 transaction (on L1) instructing a L2 contract to mint an equivalent L2 token.